schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5.9.9 =
+Several bug fixes and enhancement has been made to the plugin in this release, plus a new sameAs property for your content.
+Please, upgrade now to get these enhancements.

+= 1.5.9.8 =
+More enhancement has been made to the plugin in this release, plus a couple of new features.
+Please, upgrade now to get these enhancements.

 = 1.5.9.7 =
 This update includes enhancement to performance by caching JSON-LD output in post meta, this will reduce database queries and make your site loads faster.
 Please, upgrade now to get these enhancements.